elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

 - Configuration for harbor and cert-manager has been changed and requires running init and apply again.
+- Configuration for velero has been changed and requires running init again.

 ### Added

 - Configurable persistence size in Harbor
 - `any` can be used as configuration version to disabled version check
 - Configuration options regarding pod placement and resources for cert-manager
+- Possibility to configure pod placement and resourcess for velero

 ### Changed